wp-plugins/wpsso/readme.txt

 	* Moved the 'Google+ / Schema Description' option in the Social Settings to the All Options view (hidden in the Basic Options view).

 == Upgrade Notice ==

+= 2.6.7 =

+Added a new "Use Image(s) Alt if No Content" option to include img alt text if/when the content text is empty.

 = 2.6.6.1 =